Table of Contents

 Reactivity of Carboxylic Acid Derivatives

-Steric factors are an important consideration for assessing reactivity because the presence of bulky groups significantly affect the rate of the first step in derivative production; the bulkier the alkyl group attached to the carbonyl carbon, the harder it is for the nucleophile to attack the carbonyl carbon.
+Steric factors are an important consideration for assessing reactivity because the presence of bulky groups significantly affects the rate of the first step in derivative production; the bulkier the alkyl group attached to the carbonyl carbon, the harder it is for the nucleophile to attack the carbonyl carbon.

 The polarization of acyl compounds is also important in predicting the reactivities.
 More strongly polarized acyl compounds react more readily than less polar ones.
 This means, for example, acyl chlorides will react faster in nucleophilic substitution compared to the less polarized amides.

 When carboxylic acid derivatives react with water, all reactions lead to a production of carboxylic acids.
 This is because groups like –NH2 and –Cl, for example, are better-leaving groups compared to –OH.
 Therefore, when the water molecule attaches itself to the carbonyl carbon, the leaving groups are readily eliminated together with an H+ from the water.
 Below is the mechanism for the hydrolysis of acyl chloride.
-The same mechanism is followed by the other carboxylic acid derivatives.
+The same mechanism is followed by other carboxylic acid derivatives.

 Amides Formation from Esters